dmbarbour/awelon/AboutABC.md

 Related: [Computing Needs Time](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-30.pdf), Edward Lee 2009.

-### Data is Code
+### Data is represented with Code

 Structured data in ABC systems is modeled as a stream of ABC code that constructs it.
 For example, rather than a pair using a structured syntax `(42,108)` we might send code that builds a pair from a unit value: `#108#42lc`.
+The quotation operator in ABC, `'`, will automatically compute such a constructor for any value.

 This approach offers powerful advantages for simplicity, self-validation, compression, and procedural generation.
 Further, it is much more extensible.
-To addend the code is to edit the data.
+To compose code is equivalent to editing the value.
 The code can be used as history, and formally refactored and optimized for time or space performance.
 Lenses and views are readily applied.

 For connectivity between Awelon project systems, data will uniformly be serialized in this manner.
 Additionally, a communication context - a value that belongs to the connection - will be maintained at each endpoint, enabling more optimal communication by storing some reusable macros or templates.

 ## ABC Behavior Details

 This section has a more detailed description of the ABC behaviors.

-The operators are ascribed with type descriptors in a Haskell-like language (ABC itself has no language for type ascription).
+Operators are ascribed with type descriptors in a Haskell-like language.
+ABC itself has no language for type ascription, but developers can imply structure through partial functions.

-Note that most ABC operators have a `* e` term on the right, indicating that the operation ignores a certain amount of structure.
-An implicit goal of ABC's design is to minimize use of blocks and quotations for common operations.
+ABC's choice of operators is guided by the following desiderata:

+* avoid block composition and quotation
+* simplify static analysis and type safety
+* simplicity, minimality, symmetry, invertibility
+* text treated like a first-class type
+* similar treatment for products and sums

+Performance and parsimony are not strong motivators in ABC's initial design.
+It's far too difficult to judge such benefits without real metrics for real applications.
+I also wish to learn how far we can go with typecheckers, optimizers, and compilers that recognize conventional patterns.
+Parsimony is partially addressed by a conventional use of capabilities to reference ABC resources by secure hash (discussed later).

-### Data Plumbing
+### Data Shuffling

 ABC provides a minimal set of primitive operators for block-free structure manipulation.
 Below, `(a * b)` denotes a product (pair), and `1` denotes unit, identity for products, which discussed later.